 2nd-generation OLED emitters, called phosphorescence OLEDs, dope these emitters with heavy metals (usually iridium) which enables an internal efficiency of up to 100%.
 As of today, very efficient red and green phosphorescence OLEDs are available on the market and most OLED displays make use of these emitters to create highly efficient emitters.

 An efficient and long-lasting blue emitter material has proven extremely hard to produce, and companies are still struggling to develop this material.
 Any much-anticipated success in doing so would surely have a dramatic effect on the power efficiency of OLED displays.
-While one option is to develop a blue phosphorescence OLED, there are also 3rd and even 4th generation materials (TADF and Hyperfluorescence) OLED technologies which show great promise.
+One option is to develop a blue phosphorescence OLED.
+However, in recent years, there has been the development of a 3rd generation of OLED materials - TADF materials that could acheive higher OLED device efficencies.
+Hyperfluorescence (4the generation) OLED technologies also show great promise.

 Testing an OLED Device